 An anticipated gap of nearly 400,000 national welding jobs is already being felt in central Florida where Seminole State College has stepped up to offer badly needed job training for students seeking welding work.
-Out of nine recent graduates of a one year certificate program, eight immediately found jobs and the remaining graduate went on to further training.
+Out of nine recent graduates of a one-year certificate program, eight immediately found jobs and the remaining graduate went on to further training.

 The welding program at Seminole State College has a waiting list and has already added night classes in order to keep up with demand.
 A fourth class may even be in the works.

 Welding instructor Jason Becker commented, “Welding can be a lot more complicated than people think.
 At our school, we don’t just teach people to pass the certification test.
-We also focus on applications and technique, like how to identify certain types of metal and determine the correct welding process.
+We also focus on applications and techniques, like how to identify certain types of metal and determine the correct welding process.
 There’s a lot more science and a lot more mathematics involved than people realize.

-With updated facilities, a thorough curriculum, flexible class schedules, and opportunities to earn tuition grants from the Workforce Investment Act, welding students in Florida are finding high quality welding jobs that offer opportunities to advance and grow in their new careers.
+With updated facilities, a thorough curriculum, flexible class schedules, and opportunities to earn tuition grants from the Workforce Investment Act, welding students in Florida are finding high-quality welding jobs that offer opportunities to advance and grow in their new careers.

 Unemployment Dip Aided by Demand for Welding Jobs